mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 }
 ```

-### send Command
+### `send` command

 `/hello-oauth2 send` sends the user a message that includes the Google user name on the account, and lists the Google Calendars.
 The form requests that submit calls expand "oauth2_user" which is where the app stored the OAuth2 token upon a successful connect.

 ```json
 {